 The Difference in Taste

 While they may be different in texture, these two oat-based ingredients taste incredibly similar.
-A slightly earthy and nutty, the flavor of oats and oat bran is so mild that they can be used in just about any cruising.
-So depending on what you're craving, you can create a sweet bowl of oats like this Apple Cinnamon Overnight Oats, or work oat grain into a more savory dish like this Flax Oat Bran Zucchini Muffins.
-No matter what you decide, it's sure to taste great.
+Nutty and slightly earthy, the flavor of oats and oat bran is so mild that they can be used in just about any cuisine.
+So depending on what you're craving, you can create a sweet bowl of oats like these Apple Cinnamon Overnight Oats, or add the bran to a smoothie like this Green Machine Smoothie.

 The Cook Time: Oatmeal vs. Oat Bran